nawkboy/nawkboy.github.io/reference_info/SelfPublishingGuidance.md

 * I didn't reference this book much at all while designing the book.
 Even so, I think having read it long ago helped prepare me for Robin William's design book.

+[Real World Color Management (2nd Edition)](https://www.amazon.com/Real-World-Color-Management-2nd/dp/0321267222) by Bruce Fraser, Chris Murphy, and Fred Bunting

+* My graphics are all vector graphics using a variation on a qualtative [ColorBrewer 2](http://colorbrewer2.org/#type=qualitative&scheme=Set1&n=5) derived color pallete.
+So far this has kept my color management needs to a minimum.
+If you have any significant number of photos or otherwise more complex color demands you will likely need to become compentent at color management.
+This is apparently the book for color management, even though it is dated.

 # Example Books

 As I started to study the art of book authorship, I found myself constantly looking at various books from a design perspective.
 As you study book design and start to design your own, it is very helpful to look at a variety of other examples.
 I mostly just thumbed through various books on my own bookshelf and examined the design decisions of professionally published books.